hforge/itools/README.txt

 strictly necessary it is also recommended to have PIL [2] and docutils [3] installed.

-Apart from the Python packages listed above, itoools.cms requires the command rsync.
-And the commands xlhtml, ppthtml, pdftohtml, wvHtml and unrtf are needed to index some types of documents.
+Apart from the Python packages listed above, itoools.catalog requires the command rsync.
+And for itools.cms you also need the commands xlhtml, ppthtml, pdftohtml, wvHtml and unrtf are needed to index some types of documents.

 [1] http://utidylib.berlios.de/
 [2] http://www.pythonware.com/products/pil/